 Fix Deeper Scratches and Cracks

 To fix the bigger & deeper marble scratches, 800-grit sandpaper can help.
 Attach wet/dry sandpaper to the orbital sander, and wet the surface.
-Sand the area until scratches no longer remain, then polish the surface with the automotive compound until scratches disappear.
+Sand the area until scratches no longer remain, then polish the surface with the automotive compound until the scratches disappear.
 A marble solution will help to fill cracks and to lighten bright spots.
-Marble surfaces get scratches quickly, so ensure you use products with a neutral pH.
+Marble surfaces get scratches very quickly, so ensure you use products with a neutral pH.

 If this method does not work or the marble deteriorates, you will probably need professional help.